aawaheed/magic/backend/files/misc/common-startup-files/default.md

 Arguments:

 * prompt - Mandatory argument describing the Hyperlambda code you want to generate.
-* data - Optional argument being code you want the AI function to change.
+* data - Optional argument being existing Hyperlambda code you want to change.

 Notice, multi line file comments are created as follows.